Apple Music review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

-Apple Music arrived pretty late to the streaming service party, but it has quickly risen through the ranks thanks to its excellent music curation, unique 24/7 Apple Music 1 (previously Beats 1), Music Hits and Music Country radio stations, and integration across Apple’s ecosystem of headphones, TVs, smart speakers, watches and more.
+Apple Music arrived pretty late to the music streaming service party, but it has quickly risen through the ranks thanks to its excellent music curation, vast catalogue (including hi-res lossless and spatial audio tracks) and seamless integration across Apple’s ecosystem of headphones, TVs, smart speakers, watches and more.

 Apple Music